uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         the email is spam or not.

     Model
-        A result of :term:`training` machine-learning algorithm that stores information necessary to run :term:`inference` on a new :term:`dataset`.
+        An entiry which stores an information necessary to run :term:`inference` on a new :term:`dataset`.
+Typically a result of :term:`training` process.

         Examples: in linear regression algorithm, the model contains weight values for each input feature and single bias value.

     Observation
-        A vector of at least one :term:`feature` and zero or more :term:`responses<Response>`.
+        A :term:`feature vector` and zero or more :term:`responses<Response>`.
         Each of them can encode different objects or events.

         Synonyms: instance, sample.